The Mayor of Southwark

 Profile of the Mayor

 In his acceptance speech, the Mayor stated his desire to concentrate on community engagement.
-He is looking forward to the challenges that lay ahead and will work hard to raise awareness and support for the charities appeal this year.
+He's looking forward to the challenges that lay ahead and will work hard to raise awareness and support for the charities appeal this year.

-The Mayor announced Ms Mary Doherty MBE, as his Mayoress for the year.
-Councillor Sunil Chopra was appointed as the Deputy Mayor and his Consort will be Mrs Varsha Chopra.
+The Mayor announced Mrs Itunu Ajeigbe, as his Mayoress for the year.
+Councillor Naima Ali was appointed as the Deputy Mayor.